Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 It also works very well for people using Salesforce, as VanillaSoft offers direct integration.

 You can also use Zapier to connect VanillaSoft to other CRMs and business applications to automate data transfer.
 It may take some doing to set everything up, but it’s very worth it in the long run to be able to manage a massive number of leads at different stages of the buying journey.

 If you are looking for an auto dialer that helps you stay in touch over the course of a long and productive relationship, VanillaSoft is the best tool for the job.
-Try VanillaSoft for up to 6 users for free for 14 days or 2,000 calls.
+Request a free demo to see how VanillaSoft performs.

-Paying hundreds of dollars a month of auto dialer software doesn’t pencil out for everyone.
-Some companies need the ability for massive outreach a few times a week or seasonally.
+Paying hundreds of dollars a month for auto dialer software doesn’t pencil out for everyone.
+Some companies only need the ability for massive outreach a few times a week or seasonally.

 Voicent Cloud gives companies that don’t use auto dialers all day everyday a cost-effective option to pay for exactly what they need.

-At an exceptionally low starting cost of $19 for a single user each month, Voicent Cloud includes a CRM, 2 voice channels per user, and every mode of auto dialer on the market.
+At an exceptionally low starting cost of $19 for a single user each month, Voicent Cloud includes a CRM, two voice channels per user, and every mode of auto dialer on the market.